RaitaroH/KDE-Terminal-Wallpaper-Changer/README.md

 Here is where I took the code from: https://store.kde.org/p/1169583/

 The purpose?
-Time based wallpapers... also lock screen wallpaper changing based on time or something else.
+Changing wallpapers from scripts, time based wallpapers... also lock screen wallpaper changing based on time or something else.

-The way I got around this was simple.
-I just use sed to replace `picture.png` from`"file:///home/raitaro/Pictures/Wallpapers/picture.png"`with whatever image I want specify.
-The gist of it is sed then you call the ksetwallpaper scrpt.
-That's it.

 ### Instalation
 ```